foresth/cloudfront_asset_host/README.markdown

       config.enabled = true if Rails.env.production? # only enable in production
     end

-The _cname_ config options also accepts Proc or string with the "%d" parameter (e.g. "http://assets%d.example.com" for multiple hosts).
+The _cname_ config option also accepts Proc or string with the "%d" parameter (e.g. "http://assets%d.example.com" for multiple hosts).

 ## Usage